tamslo/uyg-pharme-conversion/README.md

 ## Load Into PharMe

-🚧 _TODO: parse and describe how to load into PharMe_
+🚧 _TODO: describe how to load into PharMe; e.g., without PharmCAT and master's_
+_project or properly parse and upload to (local) lab server setup.
+But one_ _could also check the PharmCAT output, I guess someone who can make these_ _scripts work will manage with the "expert version"._ 😊